-I think it is safe to say that 2020 has been an incredibly unique year due to the ongoing coronavirus pandemic where many are looking to save as much money as possible.
+I think it is safe to say that the past year has been unique due to the ongoing pandemic, where many are looking to save as much money as possible.
 Rightly so as there is always that uncertainty of job redundancies hanging over.
-Luckily, we have many tips for saving money by reducing your outgoings.
+Luckily, we have many tips for saving money by cutting your expenses.

 - Unplug unused appliances